We’ve Discovered the Secret to Wealth: Don’t Have Kids

-The cost of raising a child is terrifyingly expensive.
-The U.S. Department of Agriculture recently reported the average middle-income couple can now expect to spend approximately $241,080 raising a child born last year to age 18.
+The average cost of raising a child is terrifyingly expensive.
+So how much does it cost to raise a child?
+The U.S. Department of Agriculture recently reported the average middle-income couple can now expect the cost of raising a child to be approximately $241,080 for a child born in 2012 to age 18.
 In some parts of the country, that’s more than the cost of a house.
 And, by the way, that number doesn’t include the cost of sending the child to college.

-Considering 57 percent of Americans have less than $25,000 in total household savings or investments, choosing to forgo having children might actually be an intelligent financial move.
-And it seems like plenty of Americans agree, because the number of childless couples has begun to grow in recent years.
+Considering 57 percent of Americans have less than $25,000 in total household savings or investments, choosing not to have children might actually be an intelligent financial move.
+And it seems like plenty of Americans agree, because the number of coupleschoosing not to have childrenhas grown in recent years.

 Cost of Children Too Great for Some Couples

-Lauren Sandler’s recent Time article, “Having it All Without Having Children,” finds Americans are increasingly choosing to remain childless in order to save money for other goals.
+Lauren Sandler’s Time magazine article, “Having It All Without Having Children,” finds Americans are increasingly choosing to remain childless in order to save money for other goals.

-In fact, Sandler writes that the current birthrate in the United States is the lowest ever recorded; about one in five American women never give birth, versus one in 10 in the 1970s.
-However, this trend had been evident well before the last recession hit.
+In fact, Sandler writes that the current birthrate in the United States is the lowest ever recorded; about 1 in 5 American women never give birth, versus 1 in 10 in the 1970s.
+However, this trend was evident well before the last recession hit.

 “Making the decision to have a child gets so emotional for so many people,” explained Diane Polnow, author of Baby Debate: Everything You Need to Consider Before Becoming a Parent.
 “You’ve got to make it a logical and a financial decision as much as it is an emotional one.”